contactandyc/another-c-library/0_getting_started.md

 The curly braces are not needed if there is exactly one statement.

-else if works in connection with if.  else if only happens if the if (or else if statements) have not reached a true condition.
+else if works in connection with if.  else if only happens if the if (or else if statements abpve it) have not been evaluated to equal a true condition.
 Finally, else doesn't expect a condition and essentially becomes the default block to run if all other conditions were evaluated to be false.
 It's also important to realize the difference between = and ==.
 A single equal statement is used for assignment.
 A double equal statement indicates an equality test.

 In code below, p was of type void *.
 It must be converted before it can be dereferenced (to get the value of what p is pointing at).
 ```c